 Unlike most other website hosting companies, Little Oak offers shared hosting plans but prefers to call them “cloud hosting” (why not just call it what it is – shared hosting?).
 Customers have a choice of three cloud-based hosting plans.
 The packages are called Sapling ($80/year, $6.67/month), Habitat-Pro ($160/year, $13.33/month) and Chestnut-Pro ($320/yr, $26.67/month).

-You can host unlimited websites with each plan but there is no such thing as unlimited bandwidth and storage.
+You can host unlimited websites with each plan but the truth is – there is no such thing as unlimited hosting (unlimited bandwidth and storage).
 For instance, the Sapling package allows for 5GB/month of disk space and 50GB bandwidth; Habitat includes 15GB disk storage and 500GB bandwidth; and Chestnut comes with 25GB/1T.

 The control panel for your account as referred to as the “Account Manager”.
 It’s not cPanel or vDeck so it may be proprietary software.